 In October 2009, the EPA finalized a rule requiring certain large emitters of greenhouse gases to inventory and report their greenhouse gas emissions to the EPA.
 In accordance with the rule, we have begun monitoring our greenhouse gas emissions and will report the emissions to the EPA beginning in 2011.
 In May 2010, the EPA finalized the "Greenhouse Gas Tailoring Rule," which established new greenhouse gas emissions thresholds that determine when stationary sources, such as our refinery and the nitrogen fertilizer plant, must obtain permits under the NSR and Title V programs of the federal Clean Air Act.
 The significance of the permitting requirement is that, in cases where a new source is constructed or an existing source undergoes a major modification, the facility would need to evaluate and install best available control technology ("BACT") for its greenhouse gas emissions.
 Phase-in permit requirements will begin for the largest stationary sources in 2011.
-We do not currently anticipate that the nitrogen fertilizer's business' proposed UAN expansion project or any other currently anticipated project will result in a significant increase in greenhouse gas emissions at our nitrogen fertilizer plan or refinery may require the installation of BACT.
+We do not currently anticipate that the nitrogen fertilizer's business' proposed UAN expansion project or any other currently anticipated project will result in a significant increase in greenhouse gas emissions triggering the need to install BACT.
+However, beginning in July 2011, a major modification resulting in a significant expansion of production and a significant increase in greenhouse gas emissions at our nitrogen fertilizer plan or refinery may require the installation of BACT.
 The EPA's Greenhouse Gas Tailoring Rule and certain other greenhouse gas emission rules have been challenged and will likely be subject to extensive litigation.
 In addition, a number of Congressional bills to overturn or bar the EPA from regulating greenhouse gas emissions, or at least to defer such action by the EPA under the federal Clean Air Act, have been proposed in the past, although President Obama has announced his intention to veto any such bills if passed.

-In addition to federal regulations, a number of states have adopted regional greenhouse gas initiatives to reduce CO2 and other greenhouse gas emissions.
+In addition to federal regulations, a number of states have adopted regional greenhouse gas initiatives to reduce CO_2 and other greenhouse gas emissions.
 In 2007, a group of Midwestern states, including Kansas (where our refinery and the nitrogen fertilizer facility are located), formed the Midwestern Greenhouse Gas Reduction Accord, which calls for the development of a cap-and-trade system to control greenhouse gas emissions and for the inventory of such emissions.
 However, the individual states that have signed on to the accord must adopt laws or regulations implementing the trading scheme before it becomes effective, and the timing and specific requirements of any such laws or regulations in Kansas are uncertain at this time.